Missions and Community Outreach

 Grocery / Meal Assistance & Food Pantries: The organization Healthy Harford distributes food throughout Harford County.
 If you or someone you know is in need of food assistance, click here for more information on these services.

-Angel Tree Christmas Ministry: We collected lots of Christmas gifts for local families this year!
-A big thank you to the congregation and community, including the American Legion, for their generosity.
+Angel Tree Christmas Ministry: Every year, we collect Christmas gifts for local families.
+We thank our congregation and community, including the American Legion, for their generosity.

 Grief Share: THERE IS HELP AND HOPE!
 Grief Share is offered online!
 Simply go to GriefShare.org, insert your zip code in the "Find a Group" box, and a listing of churches appears.
 From there, just choose a church and click on its dates.
 You will then send an email or call the listed contact person.
 He/she will then contact you with the information on how to sign up for the online program.
 There are a few in-person groups available.
 These are also listed on the website.
 Remember, God IS with you and He WILL walk with you on your journey from grief to joy.

 Heirloom Victory Garden: During World Wars I and II, home victory gardens were promoted to support the war efforts to provide the civilian population with fresh produce.

 A contemporary version of these last-century gardens was established at the Moore Family Homestead in 2018 through the collective efforts of the Havre de Grace Green Team, the City of Havre de Grace, and the Historic Preservation Commission: the Heirloom Victory Garden.
 It is located at the rear of 319 Lafayette Street, beyond the boathouse and backs to Strawberry Lane.